About Seafoam Palace

 Seafoam Palace is an arts organization that celebrates the otherworldly and absurd.
 Our aim is to engage the imagination with unconventional artworks, workshops, events, and poetic interpretations of scientific and anthropological phenomena and artifacts.

-The Seafoam Palace was started by a group of artists who have previously worked on projects in Detroit, New York, Jersey City, Buffalo, Kansas City, Barcelona and Berlin.
-Most of us live in Detroit, working with the local community and artists from all over the world to bring this museum to life.
+Seafoam Palace was started by a group of artists who have previously worked on projects in cities such as Detroit, New York, Jersey City, Buffalo, Kansas City, Barcelona and Berlin.
+Most of us are based in Detroit, working with the local community and artists from all over the world to engage in future events.
 We all look forward to meeting you!

 Board of Directors